ar-io/docs/docs/src/index.md

 <div class="home-box">
 <a href="./token">
 <img class="smaller-image" :src="$withBase('/images/3-Token.png')">
-<h3>IO Token</h3>
+<h3>ARIO Token</h3>
-<p>IO powers the AR.IO Network and its suite of permaweb applications as a permissionless and censorship resistant medium of common value for the network.</p>
+<p>ARIO powers the AR.IO Network and its suite of permaweb applications as a permissionless and censorship resistant medium of common value for the network.</p>
 </a>
 </div>